 The Council of Europe resolution also follows extensive work by the COE Ad Hoc Committee on Artificial Intelligence (CAHAI).
 In September 2020 the COE Committee of Ministers approved the CAHAI progress report, which concluded that the “Council of Europe has a crucial role to play today to ensure that AI applications are in line with human rights protections.”
 The Ministers asked the CAHAI to draft a feasibility study on a legal instrument that could “regulate the design, development and application of AI that have a significant impact on human rights, democracy and the rule of law.”
 The COE Ministers also proposed that the CAHAI should examine “human rights impact assessments” and “certification of algorithms and AI systems.”

-The Third Plenary Meeting of the Committee on Artificial Intelligence will take place in Strasbourg France, 11 - 13 January 2023
+The Third Plenary Meeting of the Committee on Artificial Intelligence took place in Strasbourg France, 11 - 13 January 2023

-The Fourth Plenary Meeting of the Committee on Artificial Intelligence will take place 1-3 February, 2023
+The Fourth Plenary Meeting of the Committee on Artificial Intelligence took place 1-3 February, 2023